PinkDot-AI/eschergraph/README.md

 To build and search with EscherGraph: an LLM, an embedding model, and a reranker are needed.
 We recommend using OpenAI's GPT4o and text-embedding-3-large models, and the jina-reranker-v2-base-multilingual from Jina AI.
 These are also the defaults.
 In the upcoming examples, we will assume that these defaults are used.

-In case you still need to obtain a Jina AI API key, you can get a key with 1 million tokens, free and without registration [here](https://jina.ai/).
+In case you still need to obtain a Jina AI API key, you can get a k ey with 1 million tokens, free and without registration [here](https://jina.ai/).

 ### Credentials
 The API keys needed to connect with external API's can be supplied to the graph in two ways: